-If Boeing Frederickson observes potential compliance problems for which there are no monitoring requirements under an applicable requirement, and corrects that problem within 24 hours, Boeing Frederickson does not need to report this occurrence under Section V.M.
-Compliance Certifications or V.Q.1.b Deviation Reports unless the ANESHAP specifically lists the event as a noncompliance event in 40 CFR 63.749(c) or a violation in 40 CFR 63.749(i).
+If Boeing Seattle observes potential compliance problems for which there are no monitoring requirements under an applicable requirement, and corrects that problem within 24 hours or shuts down the unit or activity until the problem can be corrected, Boeing Seattle does not need to report this occurrence under Section V.M Compliance Certifications or V.Q.
+Reporting and Notification Reports unless the ANESHAP specifically lists the event as a noncompliance event in 40 CFR 63.749(c), 40 CFR 63.749(d)(3)(iii)(A), 40 CFR 63.749(d)(4)(iii)(A), or a violation in 40 CFR 63.749(i).
 For the purpose of determining compliance with the work practice requirements of 40 CFR 63.744(a)(1), Reqmt.
 No. I.B.1.17, for solvent rag management, "completing their use" means upon completion of the cleaning operation, before leaving for a break, or the end of a shift, whichever comes first.